Thule Chariot Cross 1

 Jogger wheel installation is a little more involved than the stroller, but not too complicated.
 You have to insert both jogger arms into the wheel guards on the body of the trailer, locking them in place.
 You then insert the wheel between them with a quick-release axle.
 For easier stopping on the go, Thule also offers a rear hand brake as an upgrade, which activates both rear tires at the same time.
 The brake easily integrates into the handlebar and is activated by twisting (as shown here).
 Thule’s system is unique as it is the only hand brake system to activate the rear tires versus the front tire, which provides much more stopping power.
 The jogger kit is an upgrade.

-When in use, the jogger tracks beautifully from the get go and is easy to run with.
+When in use, the jogger tracks beautifully from the get-go and is easy to run with.
 In the odd event that you’re having a problem with the trailer tracking straight, a small blue adjustment knob on the left jogging arm allows for easy adjustment of the alignment.
 Like all jogging strollers, the front wheel is stationary and you have to push down on the handlebar to turn the trailer with the back tires.
-The trailer also comes with the required safety jogging strap (so the trailer doesn’t get away from you on declines), but it was too short to use comfortably.
+The trailer also comes with the required safety jogging strap (so the trailer doesn’t get away from you on declines).

 The single parking brake pedal easily engages the brakes on both wheels, and there is a handy red/green indicator to show whether the brakes are on or off.
 I did find that many times the brakes didn’t fully disengage when releasing the pedal, and I had to fiddle with it to get it to fully release.